adamthomson/adamthomson/README.md

 <br />

 - 2017 - Began working for [NZHITO](https://hito.org.nz) completing several large bodies of work over 2 years:
-  - Liaising with board and stakeholders as needed
+  - Reporting to the CTO
-  - Reporting to the CTO directly
+  - Liaising with CEO, board and stakeholders
   - Modernisation of all systems; migrating all knowledge and software used to the cloud, data retention and risk mitigation, service monitoring, support ticketing, task management, device procurement and management, upgrading all office equipment including VOIP and the ability to work remotely
   - Redeveloping multiple public-facing websites to be mobile responsive, modern and SEO friendly
   - Developing a learning management system for apprentices, and advising on another